amirhanov/backgroundVideo/README.md

 <img align="right" src="https://github.com/amirhanov/backgroundVideo/blob/master/Source/gif.gif" height="250"/>

 Hello everyone ✌️ Create background video for the application.
-Consider two options: first - native with the AVPlayer and AVFoundation and second - with Cocoa Pods.
+Consider two options: first - native with the AVPlayer and AVFoundation and second - with Cocoa Pods (SwiftVideoBackground).

 If you like the project, do not forget to put star and follow me on GitHub: